 Private Institutional Loans include various long-term loans and short-term loans.
 The university awards these loans to help undergraduate and graduate students pay for educational costs.
 There are approximately 104 different loan funds.
-Many donors contribute moneys to these various funds.
-When the borrowers repay the loan the money goes directly into the appropriate loan fund.
-The moneys are then redistributed to current students as new Private Institutional Loans.
+Many donors contribute moneys to these various funds through the University of Florida Foundation.
+When the borrowers repay the loan, the money goes directly into the appropriate loan fund to then be redistributed to current students as new Private Institutional Loans.

-The annual interest rate on the unpaid balance of long term institutional loan varies from 3% to 10%.
+The annual interest rate on the unpaid balance of long-term institutional loan varies from 3% to 9%.
 The interest rate is stated on the borrower’s promissory note.

 “Grace Period” is the period of time before the borrower must begin or resume repaying a loan.
-The grace period begins when you cease to be enrolled at least as a half-time student.
+The grace period begins when a student ceases to be enrolled in courses at least as a half-time student.
 Grace periods for long-term Private Institutional Loans vary from 3 months to a year depending upon the terms of the promissory note.
 Some long-term institutional loans do not have a grace period.
-Please refer to your promissory note for details.
+Please refer to the promissory note for details.

 Repayment of a long-term institutional loan begins when the grace period ends (if a grace period is applicable).
-At the time a borrower drops below half-time enrollment or leaves school, the University of Florida must conduct Exit Counseling, during which pertinent information and a repayment schedule are provided to the borrower.
+At the time a borrower drops below half-time enrollment, leaves school or graduates, the student must complete Exit Counseling, during which important information is provided to the borrower including their repayment schedule.
 The repayment schedule contains the number of payments, interest rate, date of the first payment and frequency of payments.
 Long-term institutional loan payments are due on the first day of each month.
 Monthly payment amount depends on the amount borrowed.
 The repayment period may not exceed 10 years.

 The monthly interest rate on most short-term loans is 1%.
 The interest rate is also stated on the borrower’s promissory note.

 Short-term loans do not have a grace period.
-Please refer to your promissory note for details.
+The borrower should refer to the promissory note for details.